Raghu

-Raghu (रघु) is a ruler of the Suryavamsha dynasty in Hinduism.
+Raghu (रघु) is a ruler of the Suryavansha dynasty in Hinduism.
 According to the Raghuvamsha, he is the son of King Dilīpa and Queen Sudakshina.
-His successors styled themselves as belonging to the eponymous Raghuvamsha dynasty, or the Raghukula, after him.
 The history of his dynasty is elaborated upon by the poet Kalidasa in his Raghuvamsha.
-He is the great-grandfather of the avatar of Vishnu, Rama.
+He is the great-grandfather of Rama, an avatar of Vishnu.

 Legend

-Raghuvansha
+Raghuvamsha

-The life and glories of Raghu are described in the poem Raghuvansha, written by Kalidasa.
+The life and glories of Raghu are described in the poem Raghuvamsha, written by Kalidasa.
 In the third canto, his birth, education, and marriage are described.
 He participates in the hundredth ashvamedha sacrifice of his father, fighting Indra, who steals the sacrificial horse.
 His victory against the deity is followed by his ascension to the throne, after Dilipa retires to the forest.
 In the fourth canto, Raghu expands his domains, subjugating the kings of Vanga, Utkala, Kalinga, the Pandya king, Huns, Persians, and Pragjyotisha.

 On the instruction of his guru, Vashistha, he performs the Viśvajit yajna, giving away all his wealth as dāna.
 After being impoverished, Sage Kautsa, a disciple of Vartantu, comes to Raghu, seeking 14 koti (million) gold coins as a gurudakshina.
 Expressing his inability to offer the sum, Raghu plans to plunder Kubera's treasury for wealth.
 When the deity catches wind of this, he willingly fills the king's coffers with a rain of gold coins, which Raghu promptly offers to Kautsa.
 Pleased, the sage blesses Raghu to bear a son, and soon, Aja is born.
 After he comes of age, Raghu sends his son to attend the svayamvara of Princess Indumati of Vidharba, whom he successfully weds.
 The story of Raghu ends in the eighth canto, where he retires to the forest after nominating Aja as the king.